 Locus of Control Resources from PositivePsychology.com

 We have many worksheets, tools, and psychoeducation materials to help individuals understand, maintain, and build their degree of self-control.
-Some of these are part of our Positive Psychology Toolkit, an online library of over 370 exercises, guides, and interventions available to the mental health wellbeing community.

 - Self-Control Spotting Activity for Children